exercism/rust/README.md

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

-- Exercises should use only the Rust core libraries.
-If you must use an external crate, see note below about `Cargo-example.toml`.  `Cargo.toml` should not have external dependencies as we don't want to make the user assume required crates.

 - Exercises must conform to the Exercism-wide standards described in [the documentation](https://github.com/exercism/docs/tree/master/language-tracks/exercises).

 - Each exercise should have: